discretize/discretize-guides/builds/warrior/banner-berserker/index.md

     2. <Skill name="Dualstrike"/> and <Skill name="throwaxe"/>.
     3. <Skill name="whirlingaxe"/>.
 * Get three <Skill name="decapitate"/> before pressing <Skill name="Whirling axe"/>.
-* If the boss has a breakbar, make sure to use <Skill name="Tremor"/> to proc <Item name="severance"/>, then swap to Axe+Axe.
+* If the boss has a breakbar, make sure to use <Skill name="Tremor"/> to proc <Item name="severance"/>, then swap to Axe/Axe.
 * Only use <Skill name="Throw Axe"/> outside <Skill name="Berserk"/> to prevent its ammo count fully recharging.
 * Interrupting your auto-attack chain to use <Skill name="Decapitate"/> or enter <Skill name="Berserk"/> is a DPS increase.
 * Keep in mind that <Skill name="Crushing Blow"/> inflicts 15x <Condition name="Vulnerability"/> if your party is running low, and can often be used with no DPS loss if you are on your mace set waiting to CC.
 Especially useful if you apply the <Condition name="Vulnerability"/> to adds for a quicker burst.
-* It is key that you are in <Skill name="Berserk"/> mode for as many burn phases as possible for maximum DPS.
+* It is important that you are in <Skill name="Berserk"/> mode for as many burn phases as possible for maximum DPS.
 Pay attention to your groups phase times and your <Skill name="Berserk"/> extensions.
 It is better for <Skill name="Berserk"/> to drop when the boss isn’t stunned if that means it will be back up right before another burst window.
 * Think ahead when CC is needed and swap to Maces earlier to avoid losing invaluable <Skill name="Berserk"/> time.

 **Extra notes:**